');

 About Baker, MT

-Baker is a small community in Montana with a population of 1,535 residents.
-The median household income is $78,971 per year, which is above the national average.
-The median age in Baker is 37 years.
+Baker is a small town located in Montana with a population of 1,535 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $78,971 per year, which is 5% above the national median of $75,149.
+The median age of 37 years is close to the US median age of 38.9 years.

 Cost of Living in Baker, MT